SolidLabResearch/ODRL-Test-Conflicts/data/documentation/testcase-10.md

 <h2>Policy <span>http://example.org/policy10a</span></h2>

-Alice is allowed to read if she is a student or an employee
+Alice is allowed to read if she is a student or an employee.

 ```
 @prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>.